Zenleaf/pooe-algebra/README.md

 # poole-algebra

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to be used Poole's textbook for Linear Algebra.

 ## Usage